Isabella I of Castile: Position on slavery

 Isabella was not in favor of enslaving the American natives.
-She established the royal position on how the indigenous people should be treated by following the recent policies implemented in the Canary Islands (which had a small amount of native inhabitants), which stated that all peoples were subjects of the Crown of Castile, and could not be enslaved in most situations.
+She established the royal position on how the indigenous people should be treated by following the recent policies implemented in the Canary Islands (which had a small number of native inhabitants), which stated that all peoples were subjects of the Crown of Castile, and could not be enslaved in most situations.
+She was annoyed by the enslavement of the natives by Columbus, and established a royal position on how the indigenous shall be treated.
 There were some circumstances in which a person could be enslaved, including being a prisoner of war, or for practising cannibalism or sodomy.

 After an episode in which Columbus captured 1,200 men, Isabella ordered their return and the arrest of Columbus, who was insulted in the streets of Granada.
 Isabella realized that she could not trust all the conquest and evangelization to take place through one man, so she opened the range for other expeditions led by Alonso de Hojeda, Juan de la Cosa, Vicente Yáñez Pinzón, Diego de Lepe or Pedro Alonso Niño.

 To prevent her efforts from being reversed in the future, Isabella instructed her descendants in her last will as follows: "do not give rise to or allow the Indians [indigenous Americans] to receive any wrong in their persons and property, but rather that they be treated well and fairly, and if they have received any wrong, remedy it."

 Expulsion of the Jews

-With the institution of the Roman Catholic Inquisition in Spain, and with the Dominican friar Tomás de Torquemada as the first Inquisitor General, the Catholic Monarchs pursued a policy of religious and national unity.
+With the institution of the Catholic Inquisition in Spain, and with the Dominican friar Tomás de Torquemada as the first Inquisitor General, the Catholic Monarchs pursued a policy of religious and national unity.
 Though Isabella opposed taking harsh measures against Jews on economic grounds, Torquemada was able to convince Ferdinand.
 On 31 March 1492, the Alhambra decree for the expulsion of the Jews was issued.
-The Jews had until the end of July, four months, to leave the country and they were not to take with them gold, silver, money, arms, or horses.
+The Jews had until the end of July (four months) to leave the country and they were not to take with them gold, silver, money, arms, or horses.
 Traditionally, it had been claimed that as many as 200,000 Jews left Spain, but recent historians have shown that such figures are exaggerated: Henry Kamen has shown that out of a total population of 80,000 Jews, a maximum of 40,000 left and the rest converted.
 Hundreds of those that remained came under the Inquisition's investigations into relapsed conversos (Marranos) and the Judaizers who had been abetting them.